ontodev/howl/README.md

 ### Link

 To express a triple where the object is an IRI, we use a link block.
 The subject for the link block will be whatever the current subject is, as specified in a previous subject block or graph block.
-The link block consists of a predicate, a `:>` "arrow colon" separator, and an object.
+The link block consists of a predicate, a `:> ` (colon, arrow, and one or more spaces) separator, and an object.
 The predicate can be a prefixed name, IRI, or label.
 The object can be any of these, or a blank node.

 This link block: